by Meghan Fitzgerald

 “There is no doubt that creativity is the most important human resource of all.
 Without creativity, there would be no progress, and we would be forever repeating the same patterns.”—Edward de Bono

 As a culture, we tend to be great at convergent thinking, and we get better and better at it as we age.
-But, the capacity for divergent thinking we’re all born with tends to fall off a cliff shortly after we reach school age.
+But our capacity for divergent thinking tends to fall off a cliff shortly after we reach school age.

-Although alarming, these trends make a lot of sense given how life works today.
-Our education system and typical extracurricular activities are largely designed to reward convergent thinking.
-Most formal schooling in the US is focused on tasks with one right answer (again, 5+5=?).
-Plus our grading system, tends to incentivize students to work toward whatever answer will get them an “A,” rather than encouraging them to think outside the box.
+These trends make a lot of sense given how life works today.
+Most formal schooling in the U.S. is focused on tasks with one right answer (again, 5+5=?).
+Our grading system tends to incentivize students to work toward whatever answer will get them an “A,” rather than encouraging them to think outside the box.

-The decline of free time in favor of structured activities like longer school days and extracurriculars also contributes to the premium we place on convergent thinking (A recent study by Pediatrics shows that children are given far less free time to play both at school and at home).
+A recent study by Pediatrics shows that children are given far less free time to play both at school and at home.
 Instead of open-ended, generative play, kids are spending more and more time drilling skills with tutors, practicing instruments with precision, or honing athletic performance.
-Although math, music and sports can all be wonderfully creative endeavors, our kids are rewarded for getting the correct right answer as quickly as they can, nailing the note or scoring the most points.
+Even though math, music and sports can all be wonderfully creative endeavors, kids tend to be rewarded for getting the correct right answer as quickly as they can, nailing the note or scoring the most points.

-Research by Dr. Leonard Brzozowski, George Land and Beth Jarman also goes to show that divergent thinking diminishes with age.
-When they asked kindergartners how many ways they could use a cup, a pencil, or a shoe, each child gave up to 100 valid answers, scoring similarly to adults with high intellectual abilities,.
+It’s not surprising that our capacity for divergent thinking declines with age.
+When researchers Dr. Leonard Brzozowski, George Land and Beth Jarman asked kindergartners how many ways they could use a cup, a pencil, or a shoe, each child gave up to 100 valid answers.
 When 10-year-old children took the test, their scores showed a 60% drop.

 “Logic will get you from A to B. Imagination will take you everywhere.”—Albert Einstein

 Humans start out being rather marvelous at divergent thinking.
 Some early results from assessments like the Unusual Box Test suggest this ability is already brewing in infants and toddlers, while additional research shows it practically exploding in children ages 4 to 6.
-We've long known that 90% of brain development happens in the first five years, so, as parents and teachers, we need to use this magic window wisely.
-Simply give your little ones continuous opportunities to practice divergent thinking and you can help them boost their creativity for the long haul.
+We've long known that 90 percent of brain development happens in the first five years, so as parents and teachers, we need to use this magic window wisely.
+Simply give your little ones continuous opportunities to practice divergent thinking and you can help them boost their creativity.
 Here's how to start.

 1—Give kids time for free, open-ended play!
-Get them off screens and into situations in where they’ll need to use objects in multiple, different ways.
-If you’re in need of inspiration, you can visit our activities page for more than one hundred easy ways to prompt open-ended play in the best creative space of all — the outdoors.
+Get them off screens and into situations in which they’ll need to use objects in different ways.
+If you’re in need of inspiration, you can visit our activities page for more than 100 easy ways to prompt open-ended play in the best creative space of all—the outdoors.

 2—Try the “cup challenge.”
-Try to replicate Brzozowski’s divergent thinking research at home with this simple test: Hand your kid a cup and ask, "What can you do with this?"
+Hand your kid a cup and ask, "What can you do with this?"
 Once they show you, ask, “What else can you do with it?”
-Keep going to see how many answers they can come up with — and how many you can come up with too.
-It’s a great way to test your own divergent thinking.
+Keep going to see how many answers they can come up with—and how many you can come up with, too.

 3—Play, “It’s not a ____, it’s a _____.”
-Start with a household object or nature treasure you find outdoors.
-(Sticks, leaves, stones, and feathers will all do the trick.).
+Start with a household object or nature treasure (sticks, leaves, stones, and feathers will all do the trick).
 Hold it up and ask, “Do you know what this is?”
 Follow up with, “Hmm...This is not a stick, it’s a....”
 Pause to see if your child can invent a new use for it.
 Or, share a few ideas of your own to get things rolling.
-A stick can be an infinite number of things from fishing pole to a shovel to a horse.
-Need some inspiration for the game?
-Check out Antoinette Portis’s marvelous Not a Stick and Not a Box books, or come to Tinkergarten this Spring season!
+A stick can be an infinite number of things, from a fishing pole to a shovel to a horse.
+For inspiration, check out Antoinette Portis’s marvelous Not a Stick and Not a Box books or come to Tinkergarten!

 4—Let kids get bored and learn to work through it.
-Boredom can be unnerving to us: kids who are actively engaged in something (anything!) feel easier to manage.
-But, boredom can be the mother of invention and a marvelous starting point for divergent thinking.
-When kids get bored, ask them questions that prompt open-ended, creative thinking: “What else could you do?”
+Boredom can be the mother of invention and a great starting point for divergent thinking.
+When kids get bored, ask them open-ended questions: “What else could you do?”
 “How could you use the blocks, the LEGOs, your stuffed animals, in a new way today?”
-“What adventure can you go on today?”
+“What adventure can you go on?”

-5—Find easy ways to use day to day moments.
-Take advantage of a trip to the grocery store, time in the backyard or even a ride in the car to test out one of the prompts above.
+5—Find these moments every day.
+Take advantage of a trip to the grocery store, time in the backyard or even a ride in the car to test these creativity-boosting prompts.